Traumatic experiences are taking over your life.

 Often times, people who have been through a traumatic experience find themselves reliving the trauma over and over again.
 These normal reactions to trauma can isolate people from themselves, their relationships, and the important aspects of their personal and professional lives.

 Working with a therapist is an essential part of the recovery process.
-From a strength-based position, I help people to safely process their reactions to the traumatic event and develop healthier coping skills to move forward in life.
-Although I cannot change the past trauma, I work with people to change their relationship with it creating more space for possibilities of relief, renewal, and recovery.
+From a strength-based position, we help people to safely process their reactions to the traumatic event and develop healthier coping skills to move forward in life.
+Although we cannot change the past trauma, we work with people to change their relationship with it creating more space for possibilities of relief, renewal, and recovery.

-I am trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-TF-CBT is an evidence-based treatment for children and adolescents impacted by trauma and their parents or caregivers, as well as adults.
-Research shows that TF-CBT successfully resolves a broad array of emotional and behavioral difficulties associated with single, multiple and complex trauma experiences.
-By incorporating trauma focused interventions, clients are challenged to reframe their truamatic experiences.
-Where extreme patterns of domestic and sexual violence exposure has occured, clients are treated within a dialectical behavior therapy framework.
+Dr. Omari is a Certified Clinical Trauma Professional, holds a certificate in hypnosis for Post Traumatic Stress Disorder, and is trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) .
+Each of these treatments are evidence-based treatments for children, adolescents, and adults who have been impacted by trauma.
+Research shows that these interventions successfully resolves a broad array of emotional and behavioral difficulties associated with single, multiple and complex trauma experiences.
+By incorporating trauma focused interventions, clients are challenged to reframe their traumatic experiences.
+Where extreme patterns of domestic and sexual violence exposure has occurred, clients are treated within a dialectical behavior therapy framework.
 Finally creative art interventions are implemented in order to further expand upon the importance of “safety” and “self expression” necessary for the self expression to progress.
 By combining these three modalities, I motivate people facing trauma, with the ability to thrive.

 Please note that Tech Talk Therapy is not intended, nor able to handle crisis situations.